vaibhav-00007/Value-at-Risk-Project-with-Backtesting-Portfolio-Case-Study/README.md

    - Current analysis assumes static portfolio weights (30/40/30).
 Dynamic rebalancing could be modeled.
    - Only daily returns over 1 year were used; extending to multi-year or intraday data would increase robustness.
    - Stress testing (e.g., COVID-19 crash, 2008 GFC periods) could be added for extreme risk assessment.
-   - Could extend beyond Excel into Python/R for scalability and additional tests (Christoffersen, Basel traffic light).
+   - Could extend beyond Excel into Python for scalability and additional tests (Christoffersen, Basel traffic light).